 Cycle distance - optional 20km

-An e-bike is perfect for cyclists that may require a little assistance on their travels.
-Pedalling our e-bikes is easier on knees and joints than riding a traditional bike.
+Our Avanti Discovery low step e-Bike is perfect for cyclists that may require a little assistance on their travels.
+Pedalling our e-Bikes is easier on knees and joints than riding a traditional bike.
 They provide up to 80kms of pedal assistance before requiring recharging.
 Very simple to operate and they provide people with varying levels of cycling experience, health and fitness levels the opportunity to enjoy our cycling holidays.

 For bicycle specifications please contact us for more details.